ModelEarth/localsite/start/steps/README.md

 **1.** First go to the forks in your [Github Account](https://github.com/) and click "Sync Fork"

 **2.** Run the following weekly in any repo to pull down recent updates.
-Run daily (hourly) if you are editing pages that others might also be editing.
+Run before editing pages that others might also be editing, or pull down within Github Desktop.

 <textarea id="refreshCmd" class="codetext" rows="8">
 cd ../localsite && git pull https://github.com/ModelEarth/localsite main &&